HautechAI/agents/docs/tools/remind_me.md

 Behavior
 - Supports multiple concurrent reminders for the same thread; each call schedules its own timer and none overwrite others.
 - Async-only: returns immediately with `{ status: 'scheduled', etaMs, at }`.
-The reminder fires later and posts a system message to the caller agent.
+The reminder fires later and posts a user message (`You asked me to remind you: {note}`) to the caller agent.
 - Persistence, cancel-by-id, and durable scheduling are out of scope for now.

 New in vNext